alertmd/hiring-exercise-react/README.md

 - What would you do differently? (implying you don't have to like all of it!)
 - What is something that you liked how you approached/solved it?
 - etc...

+## Download and Turn In

+Please do not fork this repo and instead download via this [link](https://github.com/alertmd/hiring-exercise-react/archive/refs/heads/master.zip).
+Please do not host your result publicly on github.
+To turn in your result, please zip your files (excluding your node modules if possible) and email to the appropriate person.
+You may need to upload it to DropBox or similar site to then email a link to bypass spam filters.

 ## Installation